Sonic the Hedgehog (TV series): Revival attempts

+Cancelled film follow-up/continuation

 After this, Hurst looked into other avenues for continuing the SatAM story, with him considering the idea of either reviving the series for a third and fourth season, before considering the idea of instead concluding the story in a film.
 He'd eventually have a meeting with DiC executive Robby London on February 29, 2000.
 Hurst learned quite a bit about the animation industry, and realized that reviving the series for more televised seasons simply did not seem viable.
 While he said direct to video was more likely, he felt the best bet was to attempt to conclude the SatAM story as a feature film.
 Robby London gave Hurst the number of a Sega executive.
 "My marketing strategy is simple: a great film could create an awakened interest in Sonic, breathe new life into the existing produced series and increase the marketing and merchandising possibilities for the little blue guy."

 Hurst would eventually call said the Sega executive, explaining his idea for a Sonic feature film to her, to which they had a very pleasant conversation, and she said she'd like to talk again.
-The next day, Archie Sonic writer Ken Penders gave him a call, alerted by his contact in their office that he was interested in getting a Sonic movie going.
+The next day, Ken Penders gave him a call, alerted by his contact in their office that he was interested in getting a Sonic movie going.
 "I generously offered to include him in the effort and told him my strategy.
 Get SEGA to become invested in the idea by hiring us to interview their creative game designers, execs, etc and see if we could develop a story line that would fulfill the third season - and simultaneously give them creative ideas to develop new games.
 A win-win, situation."
 However, once he called Sega back, his contact's demeanor had completely changed; they angrily stated that Sega is paid to develop Sonic projects, rather than paying others to do so.
 Hurst theorized that Penders had told them about their strategy in a "less-than-flattering way".